VadimRaitses/StockGenerator/README.md

 infinitive stock generated server with client,\
 **ws:/stock will** generate stocks events with event ADD or DELETE\
 **ws:/stock-event** will generate prices to stocks already created\
-**http:/sessions** will show list of connected sessions and their states